The Four Industry Types

 1. Pure competition.

 Pure competition is a market structure in which there are many competing firms selling identical products or services.
-Very few, if any, industries in the real world are purely competitive, because it is believed that each company has at least a small amount of monopoly power.
+Very few, if any, industries in the real world are purely competitive, because it is believed that each company is unique and has at least a very small amount of monopoly power.
 Economists still find it useful to analyze this market structure, because it allows us to better understand the other three more-realistic market structures.
 We learn about pure competition in this unit.
-The farming industry is one of the closest cases of pure competition in the United States, and is highlighted in Section 7.
+The farming industry is one of the closest examples of pure competition in the United States, and is highlighted in Section 7.

 A monopoly is an industry with only one seller.
 The product that the firm sells has no close substitutes.
 Monopolies can be firms that are granted exclusive production rights by a government.
 They can also be firms that have attained monopoly powers through efficient free market production methods and economies of scale.
 We analyze monopolies in Unit 7.